 The main difference between these two technologies is that the Molekule PECO filter chemically destroys the smaller pollutants.
 In contrast, HEPA technology gathers pollutants of a certain size on a net of fibers.

 Both PECO and HEPA technology helps to purify indoor air destroying airborne pollutants.
 But the PECO technology is more advanced and more effective.
 The two drawbacks of HEPA technology:

-- HEPA technology can not effectively remove the pollutants with small structures.
+- HEPA technology can not effectively remove pollutants with small structures.
 Some poisonous gas like formaldehyde and ozone don’t get stuck with HEPA filter fiber.

-- HEPA technology can’t chemically react with organic pollutants like mold, bacteria, etc. Unfortunately, if HEPA filter fiber has dust and water, then organic pollutants can form colonies on the fiber as there will be a suitable environment for these toxins to grow.
+- HEPA technology can’t chemically react with organic pollutants like mold, bacteria, etc. Unfortunately, if HEPA filter fiber has dust and water, organic pollutants can form colonies on the fiber as there will be a suitable environment for these toxins to grow.
 Eventually, they can even release spores through HEPA filters into the room. you

 Let’s see these Molekule PECO technology air purifiers:

 - Molekule Air Pro FDA-Cleared Medical Air Purifier

 - Molekule – Air Mini+ – FDA-Cleared Medical Air Purifier

 - Odorless atmosphere: Air purifiers not only purify the air but also maintain your home’s freshness.
 It can keep away bad smells and scents from your home.

 - Smoke-free: we all know smoking is injurious to health.
 It can passively harm your children and family members.
 So an air purifier can help you to handle this situation.